cschloegel/alti-watermark/readme.txt

 == Installation ==

-1. Upload `alti-watermark.zip` to the `/wp-content/plugins/` directory
+1. Upload `alti-watermark` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 Note : GD extension is needed.